1r0dm480/CTF-Wr1T3uPs/hc0n2020/wellcome/Weird_Sanity_Check/README.md

 * The Ook and Brainfuck Encoder/Decoder https://github.com/splitbrain/ook

 ## Writeup
 Inspectect the code with Firefox *Ctrl+Shift+C*.
-We found a hidden string encoded in Base32 Hide table using <div style = "display: none">.
+We found a hidden string encoded in Base32 Hide table using "<div style = "display: none">".
 Which in turn hides another obfuscated chain with an esoteric programming language called ["Brainfuck"] (https://esolangs.org/wiki/Brainfuck).
 ```html
 ...
 <p>Welcome to h-c0n qualifier CTF 2020!<br>